approov/quickstart-python-flask-token-check/docs/approov-shapes-demo-server.md

 In Postman we added an Approov token with a custom payload claim not matching the OAUTH2 token, thus the API server rejects the request with a `400` response.

-The shell view logs entries confirms the custom payload claim is not the expect one with the message `APPROOV TOKEN WITH INVALID PAYLOAD` and that a `400` response was returned.
+While we can see in the shell view that the request is accepted for the Approov token itself it rejects the request afterwards due to an invalid custom payload contained in the Approov token, thus returning a `400` response.

+> **IMPORTANT**:
+>
+> When decoding the Approov token we only check if the signature and expiration
+> time are valid, nothing else within the token is checked.
+>
+> The custom payload claim check works on the decoded Approov token to validate
+> if the claim included in the payload key `pay` is the expected one.

 **Let's see the same request with Approov disabled**

-Make sure that the `.env` file contains `APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN` set to `false`.
+Make sure that the `.env` file contains `APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN` and `APPROOV_ABORT_REQUEST_ON_INVALID_CUSTOM_PAYLOAD_CLAIM` set to `false`.

 Cancel current server session with `ctrl+c` and start it again with: